INTO-CPS-Association/DTaaS/docs/user/website/index.md

 ![Menu](library.png)

-You can see the file manager and five tabs above the library manager.
-Each tab provides help text to guide users in the use of different directories in their workspace.
+You can see five tabs each corresponding to one type of digital twin assets.
+Each tab provides help text to guide users on the type of an asset.

 ??? tip "Functions"
     The functions responsible for pre- and post-processing of: data inputs,